Reconstructing Meaning After Suicide: An Approach to Frontline Postvention Informed by Research and Lived Experience

 Biography

-Tara is an applied researcher, former firefighter, and internationally published author passionate about embedding lived experience voices into translational research addressing mental health, trauma, and suicide prevention.
-Her unique perspective as a frontline firefighter who has navigated personal trauma experiences, combined with diverse academic and professional expertise, drives her advocacy for meaningful change in emergency services mental health.
-She holds an adjunct senior lecturer position at the University of New England and has received multiple awards for her contributions.
-Tara focuses on collaborative, co-created solutions that generate impactful change at individual, organisational, and community levels.
+Tara is an applied researcher, former firefighter, and internationally published author.
+She is deeply passionate about the need to embed the voice of lived experience into translational research to tackle the complex challenges of mental health, trauma, and suicide prevention.
+Her unique perspective as a frontline firefighter, who has journeyed through her own experiences of trauma, combined with a diverse academic and professional background, fuels her advocacy for meaningful change in the emergency services mental health and wellbeing sector.
+She is a born collaborator focussing on solutions that drive impactful change at individual, organisational, and community levels.
+Tara also holds an adjunct senior lecturer position at the University of New England and has been recognised with multiple awards for her contributions.
+As conference co-chair, she brings warmth, authenticity, a touch of humour and a strong commitment to fostering a supportive and inclusive environment for everyone.